How To Spot If Your Relationship Will End In Divorce

-Being a family law lawyer in Calgary, we see all types of relationship dynamics.
+Being a divorce and family law firm, we see all types of relationship dynamics.
 We are also privy to the intimate details of why couples seek divorce.
-Over the years we have noticed a trend on the top 5 reasons couples decide to divorce.
+Over the years we have noticed a trend on the top 5 reasons Calgary couples decide to divorce.
 Our team has put together the 5 things you should talk to your partner about before tying the knot to ensure a long, happy and healthy marriage.

 This refers to the spending and saving habits of each person in the relationship.
 While one person may make a much higher income, if they are constantly spending and making frivolous purchases their inflated income might not matter in the eyes of their partner.
-Financial compatibility is a huge determinant of marital success (or failure).
-Before tying the knot it’s a good idea to have honest conversation about your finances including large debts, how you use your credit cards, spending habits and what you plan to save for in the future.
+Financial compatibility is a huge determiner of marriage success (or failure).
+Before tying the knot it’s a good idea to have honest conversations about your finances including large debts, credit cards, spending habits and what you plan to save for in the future.
 This will help reduce surprises down the road and ensure you are on the same page.

 Opposing Views on Child Rearing

 Often, couples marry before they have children.
 As such, it’s unlikely that they know one another’s true parenting styles.
-One party may claim to be an authoritative parent but, when faced with the realities of parenting, they may actually have more of an authoritarian style.
+One party may claim to be an authoritative parent but, when faced with the realities of parenting, they actually have more of an authoritarian style.
 Before having children it’s important to talk about the major parenting choices you will have to make with your partner to assure you are on the same page.
-For example, will you raise your child in a certain religion, will they attend public or private school, and how will you discipline?
-These are some of the biggest issues couple face when raising children.
+For example, will you raise your child in a certain religion, will they attend public or private school, and how will you discipline them are among the biggest issues couple face when raising children.

 Conflict Resolution Styles

-Another major cause for divorce is couples who are not united in the life they are building together.
+Another major cause for divorce are couples who are not united in the life they are building together.
 As we grow older (and hopefully wiser) our priorities evolve.
-Perhaps your perfect weekend used to include spending your night on the town only to arrive home before dawn and then spending the next day binging on Netflix.
-Now, you prioritize going to the farmer’s market, fitting in a sweat date and spending quality time with your partner and friends.
+Perhaps your perfect weekend used to include spending your night on the town only to arrive home before dawn and then spending the next day watching Netflix.
+Now, you prioritize going to the farmers market, fitting in a sweat date and spending quality time with your partner and friends.
 This is a very common change, however, if your partner doesn’t have the same priorities it’s sure to cause tension.
-Talk to your partner about their major dreams and goals: do they want to live in a house or a condo, do they want a 9-5 job or something in a more flexible industry, do they want kids and if so, how many?
+Talk to your partner about their dreams and goals, do they want to live in a house or a condo, do they want a 9-5 job or something in a more flexible industry, do they want kids and if so, how many?
 Knowing the answers to these questions will assist keeping you both on track to achieving your life goals together.

 Are you considering divorce?
 Our team takes a collaborative approach to support your transition.
 Connect with us to today to set up an initial consultation.